10 great places to take teens

 In Wisconsin, between Madison and the Dells, the quartzite cliffs of Devil's Lake State Park are very popular for climbing.
 Many outfitters offer gear and instruction for all ages and skill levels.

-On a well-organized, family-friendly bicycle tour, parents can let their teens ride ahead.
+On a well-organized, family-friendly bicycle tour, parents can let their teens ride ahead with their friends.
 In fact, some parents encourage it — so the teens can get the tent set up by the time the parents roll in.

-My favorite is the MS Society's cross-Minnesota TRAM ride in late July, which raises money to fight multiple sclerosis.
-Benefit rides tend to attract a great group of folks, and they're also one of the cheapest vacations a parent can take with a child, after the minimum funds are raised.
+My favorite is the MS Society's Ride Across Minnesota in late July, which raises money to fight multiple sclerosis.
+Benefit rides tend to attract a very nice group of folks, and they're also one of the cheapest vacations a parent can take with a child, after the minimum funds are raised.

 Riders are treated to bountiful food at rest stops.
 For dinner, they can buy food from various civic groups at the evening stop, usually a city park or fairground, and there's also wholesome evening entertainment.